Centers and Institutes

 Center for Automata Processing

 The University of Virginia and Micron Technology, Inc., co-founded the Center for Automata Processing (CAP) to catalyze the growth of an ecosystem around automata processing.
 Micron’s Automata Processor, a hardware implementation of automata computing, is poised to dramatically accelerate solutions aimed at big data challenges.
 The center is a collaboration of universities, companies and government agencies.
 The center’s objectives are to develop innovative technologies and applications that address industry, government and societal needs, and to train future data scientists and engineers in this groundbreaking approach to computing.

 Director: Kevin Skadron, Harry Douglas Forsyth Professor and Department Chair, Computer Science

-Associate Director: Mircea R. Stan, Professor of Electrical & Computer Engineering
+Associate Director: Mircea R. Stan, Professor of Electrical and Computer Engineering

 This center addresses a technologically critical field.
 It encompasses the broad field of electrochemical science and engineering, which affects the performance and reliability of most products manufactured in the world today.
 The center is a multi-disciplinary research effort that includes activities in the Departments of Materials Science and Engineering and Chemical Engineering, as well as interactions with Electrical Engineering, Computer Science, and Physics.
 It is one of the nation's leading research centers of its kind.

-Robert G. Kelly, AT&T Professor of Materials Science & Engineering
+Robert G. Kelly, AT&T Professor of Materials Science and Engineering

-John R. Scully, Charles Henderson Chaired Professor and Interim Chair, Department of Materials Science & Engineering
+John R. Scully, Charles Henderson Chaired Professor and Interim Chair, Department of Materials Science and Engineering

 Since its establishment following the federal Surface Transportation Act of 1987, the UVA Center for Transportation Studies has become one of the foremost university sites for research dealing with information technology, highway safety, transportation planning, management, and policy.